 The Backlight should also be fairly easy.
 If you have an LED screen, the manual or your invoice should tell you.
 Many newer screens are LED nowadays.
 If you do have an LED screen, it’s almost certainly White LED.
 RGB LED screens are still pretty rare and expensive.

-My monitor is a bit older, so it’s a regular ol’ LCD, with flourescent backlighting:
+My laptop is a bit older, so it’s a regular LCD screen, with flourescent backlighting:

 Part 4: Lights out